tonytvo/blog-generator/content/blog/art-of-war/index.md

 - It is the structure of your army - the chain of command and the relationship of the parts to the whole - that will give your strategies force.
 - You must build speed and mobility into the structure of your army.
 - That means having a single authority on top, going soldiers a sense of the overall goal to be accomplished and the latitude to take action to meet that goal.
-It means motivating soldiers, creating an overall esprit du corps that gives momentum.
+It means motivating soldiers, and creating an overall esprit du corps that gives momentum.
 - Before formulating a strategy or taking action, understand the structure of your group.

 ## Avoid the Snares of GroupThink: The Command-and-Control Strategy